Quantum fields in teleparallel gravity: renormalization at one-loop: Teleparallel gravity

 Generally speaking, the connection can be characterized by three quantities: curvature, torsion and non-metricity (when spacetime is also endowed with a metric tensor).
 The kinematics of general relativity assumes that both torsion and non-metricity vanish, thus spacetime is solely described in terms of the curvature of the connection.
 In this case, and in this case only, the connection is fully determined by the metric, which allows one to loosely speak about the curvature of the metric.
 The connection in this special case is said to be of the Levi-Civita type.
 On the other hand, teleparallel gravity employs a geometry where the curvature and the non-metricity vanish, but torsion is in general not zero.
 We shall completely disregard non-metricity in this paper as it plays no role in teleparallel gravity.~\footnote{For a more general perspective, see {\em e.g.}~\cite{LH} and references therein.}

 More precisely, let us introduce the tetrad fields $h^a = h^a_{\ \mu} \,\dd x^\mu$ by imposing

-Note that the set $\{h_a\}$ (respectively, $\{h^a\}$) is nothing but a basis for the tangent (respectively, co-tangent) space, which is obtained by a simple change of basis from the more popular coordinate basis, namely $\{\partial_\mu\}$ (respectively, $\{\dd x^\mu\}$).
-For simplicity, one can choose $\{h^a\}$ to be orthonormal, which naturally leads to
+Note that the set $\{h_a\}$ (respectively, $\{h^a\}$) is nothing but a basis for the tangent (respectively, co-tangent) space, which is obtained by a simple change of basis from the more popular coordinate basis, namely $\{\partial_\mu\}$ (respectively, $\{\dd x^\mu\}$). {From the bilinear property of the metric one finds}

+which is usually employed to introduce the tetrad fields.
 This relation allows one to easily move back and forth from the coordinate to the non-coordinate basis by contracting expressions with $h^{\ \mu}_a$.
 For a given tetrad, one can also introduce the spin connection $\omega^a_{\ b\mu}$, which accounts for the covariance under Lorentz transformations.
 The curvature and torsion associated to $\omega^a_{\ b\mu}$ are respectively defined by

 and